 Todd Suntrapak serves as the President & Chief Executive Officer of Valley Children’s Healthcare, one of only 13 free-standing pediatric specialty healthcare systems in the country, based in the heart of California’s Central Valley.

 For more than 25 years, Suntrapak has worked for Valley Children’s in leadership roles including strategy, clinical operations, and business development, advancing the hospital into a comprehensive delivery network now serving 1.3 million children.
 In 2005 he was named Executive Vice President and Chief Operating Officer before entering his current position in 2012.

-With a vision to continually expand healthcare access closer to home – to have every child in the Valley either 30 minutes or 30 miles from Valley Children’s care – Suntrapak now leads a team of 640 physicians, 3,500 staff, and nearly 800 volunteers and Guild members delivering high-quality pediatric care in a 13-county service area.
+With a vision to continually expand healthcare access closer to home – to have every child in the Valley either 30 minutes or 30 miles from Valley Children’s care – Suntrapak now leads a team of 640 physicians, 3,500 staff, and nearly 800 volunteers and Guild members delivering high-quality pediatric care.
 Under Suntrapak’s leadership, Valley Children’s Healthcare has achieved and maintained an AA rating from Standard & Poor’s, continuous Joint Commission accreditation, recognition in U.S. News and World Report as one of the “Best Children’s Hospitals” in the nation, a Leapfrog Top 10 hospital recognition for patient safety, and was named by Becker’s Healthcare as one of the “150 Top Places to Work in Healthcare.”